 Further, additional functionality was the main motivation behind introducing new Xen schedulers.
-For example, SEDF added the NWC-mode missing in BVT, and Credit added automatic, transparent global load balancing of VCPUs, missing in both BVT and SEDF.
-To the best of our knowledge, a thorough comparative performance evaluation of the different schedulers does not exist, so it is not immediately clear if configuring different schedulers with the same CPU allocation would result in similar application performance.
-While scheduling of virtual machines might rely on the CPU schedulers proposed for process scheduling in general purpose OSes, the parameter setting and scheduler tuning can be different for VMs.
+For example, SEDF added the NWC-mode missing in BVT, and Credit added automatic, transparent load balancing of VCPUs, missing in both BVT and SEDF.
+To the best of our knowledge, no one has done a thorough comparative performance evaluation of the different schedulers, so it is not immediately clear if configuring different schedulers with the same CPU allocation would result in similar application performance.